gwisna/DNA-origami-cryptography-code-and-data/rectangular_origami_design/README.md

 This directory contains the CADNANO files of RRO DNA origami and the csv file for the DNA sequences.
+The CADNANO files are modified from publication in Dai, M., Jungmann, R. & Yin, P. Optical imaging of individual biomolecules in densely packed clusters.
+Nature Nanotech 11, 798–807 (2016). https://doi.org/10.1038/nnano.2016.95